Hampton University: Native Americans

 In 1878, Hampton established a formal education program for Native Americans to accommodate men who had been held as prisoners of war.
 In 1875 at the end of the American Indian Wars, the United States Army sent seventy-two warriors from the Cheyenne, Kiowa, Comanche and Caddo Nations, to imprisonment and exile in St. Augustine, Florida.
 Essentially they were used as hostages to persuade their peoples in the West to keep peace.
 Lieutenant Richard Henry Pratt supervised them at Fort Marion and began to arrange for their education in the English language and American culture.

 St. Augustine was attracting numerous visitors from the North as it became known as a winter resort.
 Many became interested in the Native Americans held at Fort Marion and volunteered as teachers.
 They also provided the men with art supplies.
 Some of the men created what is now known as ledger art in this period.
 Some of the resulting works (including by David Pendleton Oakerhater) are held by the Smithsonian Institution.

 At the end of the warriors' incarceration, Pratt convinced seventeen of the younger men to enroll at Hampton Institute for additional education.
 He also recruited additional Native American students: a total of seventy Native Americans, young men and women from various tribes, mostly from the Plains rather than the acculturated tribes of Virginia, joined that first class.
 Because Virginia's First Families sometimes boasted of their Native American heritage through Pocahontas, some supporters hoped that the Native American students would help locals to accept the institute's black students.
 The black students were also supposed to help "civilize" the Native American students to current American society, and the Native Americans to "uplift the Negro[es]."

+The Red Moon was a theatrical show featuring a fictionalized version of the school.

 In 1923, in the face of growing controversy over racial mingling, after the former Confederate states had disenfranchised blacks and imposed Jim Crow, the Native American program ended.
 Native Americans stopped sending their boys to the school after some employers fired Native American men because they had been educated with blacks.
 The program's final director resigned because she could not prevent "amalgamation" between the Native American girls and black boys.